 Toyota Chairman Fujio Cho’s words, “Go see, ask why, show respect,” are famous.
 They are like a creed for lean practitioners around the world.
-Go to gemba, the place where value is created, where the work is done, is one of the core principles of continuous improvement.
+Gemba is the place where value is created, where the work is done.
+Go to gemba is one of the core principles of continuous improvement.
 Cho’s words are a summary of what going to gemba is.
 What do those words mean?
+What is a gemba walk?

 - What people do, are they following the standards?